WordPress/health-check/readme.txt

 == Changelog ==

+= v 0.9.0 =
+* Various string changes, typo fixes and translation enhancements.
+* Added conditional hiding of the plugins list from the admin bar, if there's too many plugins it becomes a bad experience.
+(Hidden if there are more than 20 active plugins)
+* Added ability to enable/disable plugins in Troubleshooting Mode from the plugins list.
+* Added filter to remove actions from the plugin list in Troubleshooting Mode.
+* Fixed notices on the plugin screen when plugin data may be inconsistent.
+* Fixed jumping directly to troubleshooting mode for single file plugins placed directly in the plugin directory root.
+* Fixed issue where troubleshooting a plugin directly made it impossible to disable it while in Troubleshooting Mode.
+* Fixed so that the original language is returned when translating the debug data for copying.
+* Fixed issue where the Debug screen would turn to half-English when using a non-English language.
+* Fixed an issue where plugins could become truly disabled on a site when in Troubleshooting Mode.
+* Fixed so that enabled/disabled plugins don't carry over between troubleshooting sessions.

 = v 0.8.0 =
 * Updated recommended PHP version to mirror WordPress.org.
 * Updated texts for troubleshooting mode.